SPSS Mediation Analysis – The Complete Guide

 Method A - Legacy Dialogs

-A simple option for drawing linear regression lines is found under
+A simple option for drawing linear regression lines is found under as illustrated by the screenshots below.

 Completing these steps results in the SPSS syntax below.
 Running it creates a scatterplot to which we can easily add our regression line in the next step.